 These materials were produced by Connecticut Alliance to End Sexual Violence through the support of grant number 2012-WF-AX-0015 awarded by the state administrating office for the STOP Formula Grant Program.
 The opinions, findings, conclusions and recommendations expressed in these publications are those of the author(s) and do not necessarily reflect the views of the state or the U.S. Department of Justice, Office on Violence Against Women.

-Someone whose gender expression and/or identity does not conform to society’s standards of their sex assigned at birth.
-Someone who is gender non-conforming may or may not also identify as transgender.
+Describes a person with a gender expression that does not conform to society’s standards of their gender identity and/or sex assigned at birth.

 A system of oppression that deems heterosexuality as the norm, and any other sexual orientation as deviant and other.